-Note: As of 2015, statistics about percentage of children served will no longer be available from the Virginia Department of Behavioral Health and Developmental Services for privacy reasons.
+^{}Note: As of 2015, statistics about percentage of children served will no longer be available from the Virginia Department of Behavioral Health and Developmental Services for privacy reasons.

-Agencies that provide services to disabled and developmentally delayed children are listed under the Community Resources section beginning on Page 68.
+Agencies that provide services to disabled and developmentally delayed children are listed under the Community Resources section.